darcipeoples/darcipeoples/README.md

 ### Hi there 👋

+😄 My pronouns are she/her/hers

+🎓 I'm a grad student at the University of Illinois at Urbana-Champaign pursuing a Masters of Computer Science (August 2021).

+🔭 See the resources & events we're working on at [Illinois WCS Explorations](http://wcs.illinois.edu/explorations/index.html).

 <!--
 **darciap2/darciap2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.